Mary-Lynn CesarUNIVERSAL FUND MEMBER

 Mary-Lynn's Story

 Mary-Lynn joined Watsi on January 13th, 2017.
-Five years ago, Mary-Lynn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mary-Lynn's most recent donation supported Beatrice, a 34-year-old saloon owner from Malawi, to fund a thyroidectomy.
+Six years ago, Mary-Lynn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mary-Lynn's most recent donation supported Aymy, a 32-year-old housewife from Philippines, to fund gallbladder removal surgery.

 Impact